 Speedwell German Infantry - Part II

 Here are a few more poses.
-I don't know how many there were in total.
-I have seen pictures of seven, so these might be all that there are.
+As per one of the comments below, I am still missing one additional pose: an officer with a moveable arm holding binoculars.
 Note that these guys have different head gear.
 The man on the right seems to be wearing a paratrooper helmet.
 Again, the poses are a bit stiff.
 From what I know, the figures were released on both sand and brown/green, as shown in this picture.

 Blue Box is a firm based out of Hong Kong.
 Apparently they have been around for about 50 years, however not much is known about them in terms of production.
 Today they manufacture many different types of toys.
 In terms of toy soldiers they actually make die cast figures in metal.
 They make several sets, such as Romans, American Civil War, and of course, WWII.
 I ran into these guys at a local hobby shop.
 I bought them thinking that they were plastic, only to discover at home that they are metal.
 They actually have a nice, heavy feel to them so I should have known from holding the package.
 This series of figures is called Elite Command and they depict a general along with three infantrymen.
 The figures are hand painted to a decent standard, but the faces of the characters are not exactly a close match.
 Let's take a look.